urbanopt/urbanopt.github.io/README.md

 - A new method can be created in the `Rakefile` to call the Mapper Class.
 The `mapper_files_dir` and `csv_file paths` should correspond to the newly created Mapper Class and csv file paths respectively.
-- New Rake tasks can be created and to `.clear`, create a `ScenarioRunnerOSW` as well as `.run` and create a `ScenarioDefaultPostProcessor` as well as `.run` the new method.
+- To implement the mapper class, a new Rake tasks can be created that creates `ScenarioRunnerOSW` and runs it passing the new method as the argument.

 ### [**Adding a custom post processor**](#table-of-contents)